lickdltd/chorus-dcl/README.md

 Player requires two arguments when being constructed:

-- `path`: the path of the stream connecting to
+- `path`: the path of the stream connecting to without any extension, for example: `/sample/stream`

 Player can optionally also take the following argument: